A parent guide to events and programs at Howard R. Driggs Elementary:

 Field Day: During school in the last week in May, students spend a half-day playing large group games outside.
 Parents sign up to help organize games and treats.

-Registration: Parents can buy PTA memberships or make donations to support school programs during registration.
+Back to School Night: Parents can buy PTA memberships or make donations to support school programs during registration.

 Fall Fundraiser: This event varies by year and is the primary source of funds for our school programs.
 Driggs parents host the event to maximize profits.
 Thanks for your incredible support!